Kapustnitsa: Galina Tuluzakova about the painting

-Galina Tuluzakova, an art history graduate and author of several monographs on the artist's work, considered Kapustnitsa and Cheremiss Wedding to be two of Fechin's most important works in genre painting.
+Galina Tuluzakova, an art history graduate and author of several monographs on the artist's work, considered Kapustnitsa and Bearing Away the Bride to be two of Fechin's most important works in genre painting.
 She wrote that the composition of Kapustnitsa is determined by the distribution of paint spots.
-In her opinion, the canvas is less complex "in terms of dynamics" than Cheremis Wedding made a year before.
+In her opinion, the canvas is less complex "in terms of dynamics" than Bearing Away the Bride made a year before.
 This is due to the pronounced center of the composition, which is emphasized by a large light spot below the center of the painting.
 This spot is formed by a mountain of cabbage sprouts lying directly on the ground.
 Adjacent to this bright mass is a contrasting spot — a peasant woman in dark clothing.
 The painting has two "tonal poles" — white and black.
 In general, according to Tuluzakova, it is the "rhythm of light and dark spots" that forms the structure of the entire canvas.
-Cheremis Wedding" is asymmetrical, Kapustnitsa, on the other hand, follows the principle of symmetry, though not "mathematically literally".
+Bearing Away the Bride" is asymmetrical, Kapustnitsa, on the other hand, follows the principle of symmetry, though not "mathematically literally".
 In the transition from white to dark, the color passes through a whole range of shades "from purple to yellow and cadmium tones" in the depiction of the actors, and in the depiction of the landscape it turns into gray.
 Golden-yellow and purple colors are contrasted, which, according to Galina Tuluzakova, should evoke associations with the translucency of rare rays of sunshine on a cloudy day.
 The purple tones serve to emphasize the golden ones.